 • What is an example of a Global Action project?

 A student who is studying Spanish and takes a literature class in Spanish and a history course about Latin America might be moved to engage in a service-learning project in a nation in Latin America.
 Perhaps the student has made a connection through an Academy teacher to a student at a school in Costa Rica.
 The SA student, building a relationship with students at that school, might learn that the school has a particular need.
 The SA student might then formulate a response to that need with the partnership of the Costa Rican student and propose that response as a Global Action project.
-Global Studies Program Coordinator is available to students to help them formulate their Global Action projects.

 Global Action projects can be initiated and completed locally in partnership with local non-profit global service organizations that offer volunteer opportunities.
 Creative thinking and initiative on the part of the student, as well as demonstrating a passion for being part of the solution to a global problem are central to understanding the spirit of global action.